ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

 7. **Add a collection-specific configuration**
    Click to create a configuration for a specific collection.
-   If default settings were defined, a collection-specific configuration will override them for the collection it is defined for.
+   If default settings were defined, a collection-specific configuration will override them for this collection.
 8. **The defined Revisions configuration**
    Read more [below](../../../studio/database/settings/document-revisions#the-revisions-configuration).